databrary/design/ridir-16/narrative.md

 Noldus Observer XT files are in a proprietary format, but the software has the capability of exporting codes and short code definitions stored in coding template files into a spreadsheet (Microsoft Excel) format.
 Project staff will work with Mr. Wilmink and the Noldus team to build support within Databrary for uploading and downloading coding files.
-The next step will involve building the capacity for Databrary to import files that are exported by the Noldus software into an open or easy-to-read format, like the Excel spreadsheet format used by the coding template export function.
+With support from our Noldus partners, project staff will investigate the possibility of functionality that allows Databrary to import Noldus files from their native formats into the Databrary back-end.
-Then, with support from our Noldus partners, project staff will build functionality that allows Databrary to import Noldus files from their native formats into the Databrary back-end.
+In the worst case, Databrary will build functionality to import files that are exported by the Noldus software into an open or easy-to-read format, like the Excel spreadsheet format used by the coding template export function.

 #### Project 3: Importing rich, text-based code definitions